exabl/snek5000-cbox/doc/scripts/2022sidewall_conv_instabilities/make_figures_suppl_mat/README.md

+# Producing figures and supplementary material

+In this directory, we have the scripts to produce figures and supplementary material from datasets.

-## List of scripts to produce figures
+## List of scripts

 - `util.py`: utilities for producing the figures; one needs to define the path of datasets in this script.